 Over the long run, total public spending on higher education has increased in most years.
 From the perspective of universities, it has two distinct phases over the last 70 years, as seen in Figure 24.
 Up until the late 1980s public funding complemented and then replaced income from students.
 From that period private funding grew more quickly, due to the introduction of HECS and full-fee courses, especially for international students.
 Despite the growth of private funding, universities remain reliant on government.
 In recent years, around 60 per cent of university cash flow - counting both grants and HECS or HELP revenue - has come from government.

-The government share is trending up as domestic student numbers increase and revenue growth from international students slows.
-Figure 24: Public and private spending shares of universities, 1939-2012
+Figure 24: Public and private spending shares of universities, 1939-2013